michealsam/BLOCKCHAIN-DOC/README.md

 # What is Truffle?[¶](https://trufflesuite.com/docs/truffle/#what-is-truffle "Permanent link")

-> [!important] Defination
-> A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
+A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 With Truffle, you get:

 -   Built-in smart contract compilation, linking, deployment and binary management.